completed the interior coating of a 55 ft. x 44 ft. bolted steel tank with

 the center support column, the upper tank walls, and the roof beams.
 The complete

 existing rust or corrosion.
-This also provided us with the proper profile to
+This also provided us with the appropriate profile to

 ensure that the coating would bond properly to the steel substrate.
 UMC removed